 PM: "Today we can say that it is a success with 2 male and female selections? "

-NN: “For us, the national selections have never been an objective.
+NN: “For us, the national teams have never been a goal.
 We never wanted to become champions of an international tournament, maybe one day.
-For us, the national selections are a perfect instrument for the national development of sport.
-Getting players out of a country to participate in this type of event is an opportunity to educate them.
-It would amount to offering them a week at the University of padel.
+For us, the national teams are a perfect instrument for the national development of the sport.
+Taking players out of a country to participate in this type of event is an opportunity to educate them.
+It would be like offering them a week in the university of padel.

-During this week, players learn a lot from padel, technique, tactics, they increase their list of contacts and leave with an even greater desire to play and transmit the padel.
+During this week, the players learn a lot about padel, technique, tactics, they increase their contact list and leave with an even greater desire to play and transmit padel.
 When they return to their respective clubs, they find themselves with a bag full of knowledge, contacts and energy.
-All this causes them to infect him, and the clubs are growing.
+All this makes them contaminate it, and the clubs grow.

 I realized all of this and that is why, although we are a small country, we have a comprehensive national breeding program.
 Men, women, veterans, and this year the miners. "